epilande/dotfiles/README.md

 ## 🔠 Nerd Fonts

 If you see boxes `□`, this means your current font doesn't support Powerline and Nerd Fonts.
 Install a Nerd Font from https://www.nerdfonts.com/ for shell and Neovim icons.
 After installation, you will need to configure your GUI/Terminal to use the font.

+## ⌨️ Karabiner-Elements

+[Karabiner-Elements](https://karabiner-elements.pqrs.org/) is a powerful keyboard customizer for MacOS.
+I use it to modify my keyboard behavior and improve my workflow.
+My configuration file is located at [`karabiner/.config/karabiner/karabiner.json`](./karabiner/.config/karabiner/karabiner.json).
+This setup allows me to maintain a consistent typing experience across different keyboards and computers.

+### Key Modifications

+1. **Caps Lock Remap**: ⇪ Caps Lock is remapped to act as ⌃ Control when held, and ⎋ Escape when tapped.
+2. **Hyper Key**: Holding ⇥ Tab acts as a "Hyper" key (Command+Shift+Control+Option), while tapping Tab functions as normal.
+3. **Meh Key**: Holding \\ Backslash acts as a "Meh" key (Shift+Control+Option), while tapping \\ Backslash types \\ as normal.

+The Hyper and Meh  keys allow me to set up a large number of unique shortcuts for various applications and system functions.

 ## ⚙️ Local Configurations